fagan2888/ema/scrape/readme.md

 ### attempt to match up drug names/atc codes
 * run `drugs.py`
-* look up in wikidata using only 7 digit ATC codes
-* for those missing, match strings to who_name, label, or aliases from wikidata
+* match strings to who_name, label, or aliases from wikidata
 * for mixtures, search also by strings
 * get rxcui's for those found
 * query for rxcui mixtures